 If not eating right away, keep refrigerated.

 This Food Coloring Chart From Queen shows you how to mix up your favorite colors.
-There are lots of excellent tints that you can pick from.
+There are lots of excellent tints that you can choose from.
 The drops have been added to one cup of buttercream.
-If you are measuring lots of drops use a spoon as follows.
+If you are measuring multiple drops, use a spoon as follows.

 - ¼ tsp Queen Gel Colour = 40 drops Queen Gel Colour = 1 tsp Queen Liquid Colour